buhrmi/buhrmi/README.md

 # Hi I'm buhrmi

 I'm a web developer and crypto broker working for the Shitty Investments Club.
 Our goal is to connect you with interesting and promising crypto projects.
-For this purpose we are currently building Shitcoin Swap, our very own trading platform.
+For this purpose we are currently building [Shitcoin Swap](https://www.shitcoinswap.com), our very own trading platform.

-Follow me on [Shitcoin Swap](https://www.shitcoinswap.com/@buhrmi) or feel free to [reach out](https://www.shitcoinswap.com/about) if you'd like to join the team.
+Feel free to [reach out](https://www.shitcoinswap.com/about) if you'd like to join the team.

 ## Current projects

-- [Shitcoin Swap](https://www.shitcoinswap.com), my very own poop-branded, open-source trading platform.
+- [Shitcoin Swap](https://www.shitcoinswap.com), the trading platform powered by the Shitty Investments Group

 ## Open Source